Frances A. Cox, Conversation, oil on canvas, 24" x 28"

 The solo exhibition—titled “Still Life Portraits”—will be presented at the Renaissance Court Gallery of the Chicago Cultural Center from December 13th through January 26th, 2014.
 The Opening Reception is scheduled for Friday, December 13th from 5-7pm.
 You should plan to attend.
 This is a “must see” exhibition.

 Cox—a prolific painter—utilizes plant forms as metaphor for human emotions.
-She opening points out…
+She openly points out…

 “When I look at plant forms, I view them as botanical singularities having the characteristics of other living things.”Her ornate images guide the viewer on a journey through the picture plane—exploring gestural botanical forms and structures alluding to humanity.
 The images are sometimes a singular “figure” while others define relationships.